 I have previously published a post on Aramaic that provides historical background to the language and describes its relevance for biblical studies.
 My aim in the present post is to give an overview of resources available for the study of Biblical Aramaic, and to provide an evaluation of these resources.
 Prices quoted are current at the time of posting.

 Hebrew and Aramaic are closely related, something like Spanish and Italian.
 Thus, Biblical Aramaic (BA) beginning grammars are designed for students who already have a working knowledge of Biblical Hebrew (BH).
 Because these grammars build on a student’s Hebrew knowledge, they are intended to teach Aramaic grammar in only one semester, rather than the usual full year.
-The four key Aramaic grammars that I recommend are Johns, Jumper, Schuele, and Rosenthal.
-One nice thing about these four books is that they are all small, thin volumes that are easily portable.
+Aramaic grammars that I recommend include Callaham, Johns, Jumper, Schuele, Rosenthal, and Muraoka.
+The last five of these are small, thin volumes that are easily portable.

 Callaham, Scott N. Biblical Aramaic for Biblical Interpreters: A Parallel Hebrew-Aramaic Handbook.
 HA’ARETS.
 Wilmore, KY: GlossaHouse, 2021.

 - Amazon price: $22.00 (paperback), $32.38 (hardcover); GlossaHouse paperback $34.99, hardcover $49.88); Logos price: $17.99 (pre-order).
 There is also a Chinese version.

 - Callaham earned his Ph.D. from Southwestern Baptist Theological Seminary.
 He is currently Dean of the Institute of Public Theology.
 It is evident from his grammar that he is a careful and well-read scholar.